Saaddarbari/Calculator/README.md

-# Saad Darbari's Portfolio Website

-## Description
-Welcome to my personal portfolio website!
-This site showcases my work as a passionate web developer and aspiring AI enthusiast.
-Built with HTML, CSS, and JavaScript, it features a clean and responsive design to provide an optimal viewing experience across all devices.
+# Calculator

+"Calculate with ease! 🤩 A simple calculator built with HTML, CSS, and JavaScript."